Mission Plan

 Fish Ecologist

-Peter Auster, from the University of Connecticut, is the Science Director for the National Undersea Research Center and a Research Associate Professor in the Department of Marine Sciences.
+Peter Auster is the science director for the National Undersea Research Center and a research associate professor in the University of Connecticut Department of Marine Sciences.
 He is an ecologist and conservation biologist whose focus is marine fishes.
-Peter uses a range of diving technologies, from snorkel and scuba to deep sea submersibles to study communities of fishes in an effort to understand how and why they vary across underwater landscapes as well as how the behaviors of individuals vary in order to find prey and avoid predators.
+Auster uses a range of diving technologies — from snorkel and scuba to deep sea submersibles — to study communities of fishes in an effort to understand how and why they vary across underwater landscapes, as well as how the behaviors of individuals vary in order to find prey and avoid predators.
 His research interests extend beyond basic science to include studies of the ecological effects of fishing and the role that marine protected areas can play in the conservation and sustainable use of marine biological diversity.

 Ivar BabbIvar Babb